DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 ### Experiment Logs

 The content of these experiment logs is heavily dependent on the actual objectives we want the player to complete.
+So these will come a *little bit later*.

 #### Experiment Log Layout